Overlaid Tessellations

 Here is the hexagon tessellation:

-Overlaying these gives the following dissections:
+Overlaying the hexagonal tessellation on these gives the following dissections: